This vegetarian meal plan for weight gain promises you a healthy weight gain in a short time. So, how is this diet applied?

 You should consider the benefit-harm balance when choosing bread.

-Recent research has made it clear that white bread is harmful due to its high sugar content.
+Recent research has clarified that white bread is harmful due to its high sugar content.

 For this reason, whole-grain bread and wheat bread should be your first choices.